Mary Bell: Temperament

 Both at home and at school, Mary exhibited numerous signs of disturbed and unpredictable behaviour, including sudden mood swings and chronic bed wetting.
-She is known to have frequently fought with other children—both boys and girls—and to have attempted to strangle or suffocate her classmates or playmates on several occasions.
+She is known to have frequently fought with other children — both boys and girls — and to have attempted to strangle or suffocate her classmates or playmates on several occasions.
 On one occasion, she is known to have attempted to block the trachea of a young girl with sand.
-This violent behaviour made many children reluctant to socialise with Mary, who would frequently spend her free time with Norma Joyce Bell (1955–1989), the 13-year-old daughter of a next door neighbour.
+This violent behaviour made many children reluctant to socialise with Mary, who would frequently spend her free time with Norma Joyce Bell, the 13-year-old daughter of a next door neighbour, with whom she had become acquainted in early 1967.
 Although the girls shared the same surname, they were not related.

-According to one classmate at Delaval Road Junior School, by 1968, she and her peers had become accustomed to the sudden and marked changes in Mary's behaviour, and when she began exhibiting distressful mannerisms—including shaking her head and forming a steely gaze—her peers instinctively knew she was to become violent, with the focus of her stare being the individual she would attack.
+According to one classmate at Delaval Road Junior School, by 1968 she and her peers had become accustomed to the sudden and marked changes in Mary's behaviour, and when she began exhibiting distressful mannerisms — including shaking her head and forming a steely gaze — her peers instinctively knew she was to become violent, with the focus of her stare being the individual she would attack.